almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 ### Do I need to know about change management?

-Yes you do.
+Yes, you do.
 Change management is the process to track changes that are made within a given organization, the scope of work that is to be done, and who will be impacted by the change being made.
 From my experience, one of main benefits of having change management and CAB (Change Approval Board) meetings, is to prevent conflicting changes from occurring at the same time.